 Things to do in Mayon Volcano Natural Park

-1. Ecological tour – Explore the sights of Albay by joining an ecological tour.
-Some sites you can visit for the day tour are: Kapuntukan Hills, Cagsawa Ruins, Daraga Church, and Ligñon Hill Nature Park where you can see a 360 degree view of the area.
+Explore the sights of Albay by joining an ecological tour.
+Some sites you can visit for the day tour are Kapuntukan Hills, Cagsawa Ruins, Daraga Church, and Ligñon Hill Nature Park where you can see a 360-degree view of the area including the beautiful landscape of Mayon Volcano.
 You can also try the 320-meter long zip line, and go to the hanging bridge.

-2. Hiking – Seeing Mayon Volcano in person is an amazing feeling but seeing it closely, that’s different!
+Seeing Mayon Volcano in person is an amazing feeling but seeing it closely, that’s different!
 If you’re up for an adventure, you can hike and trek the Mayon Volcano to see it closely.
 There are two trails you can take: Buyuhan trail and Buang trail.
 And take note, the hike could take about two days.
-But before you hike this mountain, you should first contact the Department of Tourism office in Legazpi City.
+But before you hike Mayon Volcano, you should first contact the Department of Tourism office in Legazpi City.